I'm re-editing my first two books. I've republished the first one, so if you've purchased it, you'll want to download the updated version.

-Beatrice strode down the hill, her steps quick and unyielding, the summer morning breeze failing to cool the flush creeping up her neck.
+Beatrice strode down the hill, her steps quick and unyielding, the summer morning wind failing to cool the flush creeping up her neck.
 Of all the ways Bryce could have returned, why did it have to be like this—taller, broader, impossibly sure of himself?
 Her knuckles whitened as she struck a loose stone with the tip of her boot, watching it skitter down the path ahead of her as she made her way to her mother’s picnic.

 Oh, why couldn’t he and his damned handsome looks have stayed on that blasted ship?
 Her hands clenched at her sides, nails biting into her palms.
 Now she was trapped with him until duty called him away again.